The r-Process: History, Required Conditions, Astrophysical Sites, and Observations: Modelling Astrophysical Sites

-Further suggestions include mergers of neutron stars with the core of massive stars during a commmon envelope phase \citep[so-called common envelope jet supernovae CEJSNe,][]{Grichener.Kobayashi.Soker:2022,Jin.Soker:2024,Grichener:2025}, which - based on analytical approaches - predict masses of Eu ejecta in the range $1-3\times 10^{-5}$M$_\odot$.
-Merger of neutron stars with white dwarfs \citep{Chrimes.ea:2025} have also been suggested as sites for r-process ejecta.
-Accretion-induced collapse (AIC) of white dwarfs in binary systems or merger-induced collapse (MIC), leading to neutron star and/or magnetar formation as well as the ejection of matter, have recently been discussed by \cite{Batziou.Janka.ea:2025} as possible sources of an r-process.
-The average $Y_e$ of the ejecta is in the range 0.42 to 0.5, and - dependent on rotation - smaller amounts of matter (of the order $2\times 10^{-3}$M$_\odot$) in the $Y_e$ range 0.26-0.4 can be part of it.
+Mergers of neutron stars with white dwarfs have been discussed with respect to their nucleosynthetic outcomes \citep{Metzger:2012,Margalit.Metzger:2016,Fernandez.MetzgerWD:2013,Fernandez.Metzger:2019} and were also suggested as sites for r-process ejecta \citep{Chrimes.ea:2025}.
+This results in accretion-induced collapse (AIC) of white dwarfs in binary systems or merger-induced collapse (MIC), leading to neutron star and/or magnetar formation, as well as the ejection of matter.
+This was recently discussed by \cite{Batziou.Janka.ea:2025} as possible sources of an r-process.
+The average $Y_e$ of the ejecta is in the range 0.42 to 0.5 (see their Fig.8), and - dependent upon rotation - smaller amounts of matter (of the order of $2\times 10^{-3}$M$_\odot$) with a $Y_e$ range 0.26-0.4 can be part of the ejecta.
 According to Fig.\ref{fig:rabund-Aye} this would produce matter up to the second ($A\approx 130$) r-process peak, i.e., this scenario is a candidate for a weak r-process.
-Assuming very high initial magnetic fields in excess of $10^{11}-10^{12}$G \citep{Cheong.Pitik.ea:2025}, similar to the very optimistic initial assumptions for magneto-rotational supernovae by \cite{Winteler.Kaeppeli.ea:2012}, even $Y_e$ values down to 0.1 could be attained.
+Assuming very high initial magnetic fields in excess of $10^{11}-10^{12}$G \citep{Cheong.Pitik.ea:2025}, i.e., 3-4 orders of magnitude higher than found in any white dwarf observations and similar to the very optimistic initial assumptions for magneto-rotational supernovae by \cite{Winteler.Kaeppeli.ea:2012}, even $Y_e$ values down to 0.1 could be attained (see their Fig.5).
+A further study by \cite{Pitik.Radice.ea:2026} underlines this effect.
+They argue that such unrealistically high initial fields have to be chosen to mimic MRI effects during the collapse, which would then amplify initially smaller fields to such strengths.
+This effect is also known in magneto-rotational supernovae.
+However, the necessary field amplification by the MRI delays the explosion, giving way to neutrino radiation effects which increase $Y_e$ again and would reduce the strength of the r-processing.
 We will discuss these varieties of white dwarf accretion or mergers and the possible detectable outcomes in the next section on observations.